luxonis/depthai-docs-website/source/pages/faq.rst

 we discovered that although the perfect chip existed, there was no platform (hardware, firmware, or software) which allowed the chip to be used to solve such an Embedded Spatial AI problem.

-So we built this fantastic platform.
+So we built this great platform.

 What is DepthAI?
 ################